 Quirk is a project created to help more folks get access to Cognitive Behavioral Therapy.
-It's free and open-source on Github.
+It's a open-source on Github and is designed to be simple and easy to use.

 Quirk treats your thoughts as the most sensitive possible data, because it is your most sensitive possible data.